 A professional handicapper deals with very specific conditions that can have an impact over the results, such as:

 - the surface (sometimes).

 He must make sure that each horse will carry a certain weight during the competition.
 Mainly, the idea is to be able to tell which one will overcome his/her handicap.
-The weights are allocated by the handicapper, and if needed, that avoirdupois can be supplemented using:
+The handicapper allocates the weight, and if needed, that avoirdupois can be added to using:

 - the jockey’s outfit;

 - the equipment worn by the stallion (saddle, straps, pockets).